 Our business and livelihood depend upon our customers.
 Every employee is responsible for ensuring that any contact with our customers and the public at large reflects professionalism, efficiency and honesty.
 We constantly strive to provide high quality service and products and good value for money.

 Bunzl regards suppliers as partners and works with them to help us achieve our CR policy aspirations in the delivery of our products and services.
-Bunzl is committed to working with its key suppliers of products and services to ensure that adequate standards are maintained in all areas of CR and in particular relating to their employees where we require that internationally recognised minimum requirements for workers’ welfare and conditions of employment are met.
+Bunzl is committed to working with its key suppliers of products and services to ensure that adequate standards are maintained in all areas of CR and in particular relating to their employees where we require that at least internationally recognised minimum requirements for workers’ welfare and conditions of employment are met.
 The minimum requirements are those defined by the International Labour Organization or the Ethical Trading Initiative.